AdobeDocs/audience-manager.de-DE/help/using/faq/faq-data-collection.md

 **Können Sie eine Liste der IP-Adressen angeben, die ich für dpm. demdex. net Whitelist nennen kann?**

 Leider ist es nicht möglich.
-Diese ips werden dynamisch, nach geografischer Region, durch [!DNL Amazon Web Services].
-Daher wird der [!DNL Audience Manager] Bereich der ips, der dieser Adresse zugewiesen werden kann, nicht gesteuert.
+These IPs are assigned dynamically, by geographic region, through [!DNL Amazon Web Services].
+As a result, [!DNL Audience Manager] does not control the range of IPs that can be assigned to this address.

 <br>